 The Department of Trauma is led by Prof. Dr. med.
 Hans-Christoph Pape, and specializes in the acute care of trauma patients and applies an exceptionally high focus on research for new treatment options.
-The department of trauma treats approximately 370 severely injured patients per year and close to 3000 inpatient cases.
-The surgical scope encompasses three operating theatres.
+The department of trauma treats close to 3000 inpatient cases.
 The team is composed of 14 leading trauma experts and 25 resident surgeons, who all focus on various specialized interests in the field of trauma surgery, ranging from polytrauma, upper and lower extremities, spinal and pelvic injuries, and sport injuries.

 Clinical Education Team:

-- Professor and Chairman of department of Trauma
+- Professor and Chairman of the Department of Trauma